AI - Bouncing Ball with Motion Sensor (Difficulty: 3)

 Step 8 - Add a New Sprite for the Ball

-Step 9 - Point in a Random Direction
+Step 9 - Point the Ball in a Random Direction

 Step 10 - Move and Bounce Forever

-Now let’s use a forever loop to make the ball move and bounce forever and rebound whenever it touches any edge.
+Use a forever loop to keep the ball moving.
+Let it bounce whenever it hits the edge.

-Step 11 - Stop the Program if Touching the Bottom
+Step 11 - Stop When the Ball Falls to the Bottom

-Step 12 - Rebound the Ball Off the Board
+Step 12 - Make the Ball Bounce Off the Board

 Therefore, here is the code for the direction calculation:

-And now the ball will bounce off the board:
+Now the ball correctly bounces off the board:

-Now we get the counter on the top right:
+Now you’ll see the score on the top right:

-If you prefer, you can hide the camera video by making it 100% transparent, then you can use a better backdrop on the stage.
+If you prefer, you can hide the camera video by making it 100% transparent, then you can use a regular backdrop instead.

 If you test the game for a while, you will find a small issue.
 Sometimes the ball would get stuck on the board like this: